 Puebla to Veracruz Bus Guide: Frugal ADO Logistics

-Let's dispense with the romanticized myth that overland travel in Mexico requires a bottomless wallet.
-If you want the gritty, authentic pulse of this country, ditch the overpriced tourist shuttles and use the local infrastructure.
+Let's dispense with the myth that overland travel in Mexico requires a bottomless wallet or a fleet of overpriced tourist shuttles.
+If you want the authentic pulse of this country, you need to master the local infrastructure.

 Welcome to the real road.
-I'm Fast Fred, and today we are executing a flawless, guide-level transit strategy.
-We are taking the ADO bus from Puebla to Veracruz for under $32 USD.
+I'm professional river guide Fred Ruddock, and today we are executing a flawless, guide-level transit strategy.
+We are taking the first-class ADO bus from our frugal basecamp in Puebla down to the Gulf Coast for under $32 USD.
+By the end of this run, you'll be perfectly positioned to drop your bags at a Veracruz digital nomad hotel and hit the malecon.

 Baptism by Transit at CAPU Terminal